- Search The Registry

 - My Account

-He was educated by his older brother, who owned a library of English novels, poetry, and scientific texts.
+He was born in Jamaica and educated by his older brother, who owned a library of English novels, poetry, and scientific texts.
 At twenty, McKay published a book of verse called "Songs of Jamaica," recording his impressions of Black life in Jamaica in dialect.
 In 1912, he traveled to the United States to attend Tuskegee Institute.
 He remained there only a few months, leaving to study agriculture at Kansas State University.

 After 1914 several of his poems were published in various American periodicals; they were primarily lyric works decrying injustice.
 After World War I, McKay lived in England & France and visited the Soviet Union.
 He also served as an editor of and contributor to the left-wing periodicals The Liberator and The Masses.
 McKay's first novel, Home to Harlem was a popular success.